 You can also insert some padding under your knees and ankles if you need to.

-If you find sitting still difficult, try meditating after you have undertaken some physical activity, whether that’s taking a walk (and including some physical yoga) or doing the hoovering!
+If you find sitting still difficult, try meditating after you have undertaken some physical activity, whether that’s taking a walk or doing the hoovering!

 Simplicity is key.
 I enjoy quiet.
 There is so much noise in life and we are only meditating here for 2 minutes after all.
 These go by in a flash.
 However, if you find it helpful to begin with, you can always have some gentle music on in the background.

 Have a focal point: either an awareness of your breathing or a word/phrase that resonates with you.
 Some people like to use ‘peace’, ‘all is well’, ‘love’, ‘I am infinite’ or ‘I am breathing in, I am breathing out’.